software-engineering-at-home/content/channel/000-Channel-Introduction.md

 - [ ] Extract the value - identify the keys points from the story that explain the topic
 - [ ] Practical advice - add personal advice and guidance on top of the story

+The types of content I'll be producing on this channel fall into twelve main categories which I'm calling specialisms.
+Each specialism could be considered a field in itself - but knowing something about all these areas makes me a much stronger engineer.

 ---

 ## Like, Subcribe, and Patreon